joshualande/joshualande.github.io/_drafts/2014-04-18-create-tables-sql.md

 layout: post
 title: "How to Create Tables and Insert Data into SQL Databases"
 comments: true
+permalink: create-tables-sql
 ---

-*This is the second post in a [series of posts]({% post_url 2014-04-17-data-science-sql %}) about doing data science with SQL.*
+*This is the second post in a [series of posts]({% post_url 2014-04-17-data-science-sql %}) about doing data science with SQL.
+The [previous post]{% post_url 2014-04-18-database-normalization %} described the topics of database normalization.*

 In this post, I will describe how to setup [MySQL](http://www.mysql.com/) on your local machine.
 MySQL is great because it is popular, open